 ATF has conductive additives that will keep the track clean for many days but, it is an oil so use sparingly or you will quickly loose locomotive traction.
 The right balance is required for best performance.
 Also good for cleaning locomotive wheels sparingly.

-Big thanks to Bob and Dave.
+Big thanks to Bob.
 When ever I get a track cleaner idea in, I’m always reminded of Kim’s, (which is here).
 It could scrub anything clean.

 Keep ’em coming, folks.